simonesilvestroni/m2m-website/_posts/2022-09-07-installing-android-13-on-an-unsupported-non-google-phone.md

 Most Xiaomi devices come factory locked, which means it’s impossible to rewrite the bootloader without unlocking.
 Obligatory note: the procedure voids any type of warranty or support from the manufacturer.

-- Enabling developer options: in `Settings > My Device` I tapped repeatedly on the MIUI version, until a pop-up message *You are now a developer!* appeared on screen.
+- Enabling developer options: in Settings &rarr; My Device I tapped repeatedly on the MIUI version, until a pop-up message *You are now a developer!* appeared on screen.
-- USB debugging: activated *USB debugging* and *Install via USB* in `Settings > Additional Settings > Developer Options`.
+- USB debugging: activated *USB debugging* and *Install via USB* in Settings &rarr; Additional Settings &rarr; Developer Options`.
 - Unlocking: [Xiaomi’s Unlock app](https://www.miui.com/unlock/index_en.html) required a Windows machine.

 ## Second: custom recovery bootloader